AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 # Start G-code
 **(!)
 Replace everything in this box with just `PRINT_START` if you are not yet passing variables to `PRINT_START`.**
 - See the "Passing Slicer Variables to `PRINT_START`" section in my [print tuning guide.](https://github.com/AndrewEllis93/Print-Tuning-Guide#passing-slicer-variables-to-print_start)
+- **I would recommend starting with a standard PRINT_START and setting this up later.**

 ![](Images/StartGcode.png)
 # Volumetric Speed / Auto Speed